John Child Purvis

 Purvis left the Britannia upon being promoted commander of the captured French privateer Duc de Chartres, which he commissioned as an 18-gun sloop on 9 April 1781, this privateer having been captured by Darby’s fleet whilst on passage to relieve Gibraltar.
 He sailed for England almost immediately, outrunning two French sail of the line on his passage home, and after a refit at Spithead he departed with a convoy for North America in October.
 On 19 August 1782 he captured the hired French corvette Aigle 22 off Cape Henry without suffering a single casualty, and accordingly he was posted captain on 1 September.
 The Duc de Chartres took the privateer Julius Caesar in company with the Vestal 28, Captain William Fox, and Astrea 32, Captain Matthew Squire, on 15 March 1783, but was decommissioned in New York in April with Purvis returning to England and unemployment for the next ten years.

 In February 1793 he joined the frigate Amphitrite 28 with orders to commission her at Woolwich, and after sailing to Spithead he transferred to Princess Royal 98 on 5 April, going out to Gibraltar later that month to receive the flag of Rear-Admiral Samuel Granston Goodall.
 He served with this officer at the occupation of Toulon from 27 August where his ship slugged it out against the battery at La Petite Garenne over several weeks.
-Continuing in the Princess Royal under Goodall, Purvis was present in the operations against Corsica from February 1794, and fought in Admiral William Hotham’s actions with the French on 13-14 March 1795, losing three men killed and eight wounded, and on 13 July.
+Continuing in the Princess Royal under Goodall, Purvis was present in the operations against Corsica from February 1794, and fought at the Battle of Genoa on 13-14 March 1795, losing three men killed and eight wounded, and the Battle of the Hyères Islands on 13 July.
 Following the arrival of the new commander-in-chief, Vice-Admiral Sir John Jervis in December 1795, Purvis received the flag of Vice-Admiral Robert Linzee aboard the Princess Royal, but in May of the following year his command was ordered home with a convoy for Spithead, arriving in August.
 By 10 November she had been decommissioned and Purvis remained ashore for the next six months.

 When the London was appropriated as Admiral Sir Hyde Parker’s flagship for the expedition to the Baltic that would result in the Battle of Copenhagen, Purvis exchanged with Captain Robert Waller Otway into the Royal George 100 on 5 February 1801, and he continued on the blockade off Brest until the latter vessel was paid off at Plymouth on 24 April 1802.